 Note: The Child Victims Act also extends the time for filing criminal charges over childhood sexual abuse in New York, for both felony offenses (charges against the perpetrator are typically possible until the survivor is 28) and misdemeanors (charges can typically be brought until the survivor is 25).
 Learn more about pressing criminal charges over childhood sexual abuse.

-At least for some survivors, the most important provision of the Child Victims Act is that it revives the legal options of those who had previously lost the right to file a lawsuit against the people and institutions responsible for the abuse.
-The new law creates a "lookback window" during which almost any survivor of abuse can now file a lawsuit, regardless of how long ago the abuse occurred, and even when their claim might have previously been barred by the statute of limitations.
+At least for some survivors, the most important provision of the Child Victims Act was that it revived the legal options of those who had previously lost the right to file a lawsuit against the people and institutions responsible for the abuse.
+The law created a (now closed) "lookback window" during which almost any survivor of abuse could file a lawsuit, regardless of how long ago the abuse occurred, and even when their claim might have previously been barred by the statute of limitations.